pymor/pymor/docs/source/tutorial_optimization.md

 In this tutorial we have seen how pyMOR can be used to speedup the optimizer for PDE-constrained optimization problems.

-Moreover, we focused on the lack of overall efficiency of standard RB methods.
-We have therefore seen a way to efficiently use local surrogate models in a trust-region algorithm to reduce the number of FOM evaluations required during optimization.
+The trust-region algorithm shown here is able to efficiently use local surrogate models to reduce the number of FOM evaluations required during optimization.

-In this tutorial we have only covered a few basic approaches to combine model reduction with optimization.
+In this tutorial we have only covered a few approaches to combine model reduction with optimization.
 For faster and more robust optimization algorithms we refer to the textbooks [CGT00](<https://epubs.siam.org/doi/book/10.1137/1.9780898719857>) and